 Supreme Computer and Electronic Recycling, Inc will take all of your old Electronics including monitors, computers, printers, keyboards, fax machines, copiers, televisions, mice, scanners, DVD players, radios, and wire.
 They will disassemble every piece of your assets as part of their no landfill policy and recycle 100% of the materials back into the manufacturing stream.

 The New Jersey Board of Public Utilities (BPU) is partnering with the New Jersey Clean Energy Program to offer a free pickup of your old refrigerator or freezer.
 They will responsibly recycle 95% of the unit; and in addition, you will receive $50 plus free information about energy saving ideas on how to both save money and help protect our climate & shoreline.
 To schedule a pickup call 1-866-657-6278.

 Remodeling/Home Building Supplies

-Habitat for Humanity’s retail stores accept donations of home-building and remodeling supplies, including paint, cabinets, lumber, shingles, and windows (good condition only, please).
+Habitat for Humanity‘s retail stores accept donations of home-building and remodeling supplies, including paint, cabinets, lumber, shingles, and windows (good condition only, please).
 The items will be resold and the money used to buy supplies for a Habitat project and you’ll get a tax receipt.
-To find a retail store near you, log on to www.habitat.org/env/restore.html or call 800-HABITAT.
+Find a Habitat for Humanity retail store near you or call 1-800-HABITAT.